Implementing Inventory Control: Best Practices for Ecommerce Businesses

 Here are some features you could look for in inventory control software:

-- Safety stock: Safety stock is an additional quantity of a unit kept in inventory to reduce the risk that it will go out of stock.
+- Safety stock: Safety stock is an additional quantity of a unit kept in inventory to reduce the risk that it will go out of stock (for more on going out of stock, see our article on out of stock vs. back to stock).
 It will help you absorb changes in customer demand.

 - Locked inventory: Inventory that is stored at a warehouse but isn’t for sale.
 For example, your company may need to set aside stock for subscriptions or promotions.
 Platforms like Skubana allow you to use locked inventory fields to prevent these units from accidentally selling.